Human rights in Cyprus: Freedom of religion

 The US Department of State reported in 2010 that freedom of religion was generally respected by the government.
 The government conserves the mosques.
 Although there are 17 mosques in the Republic of Cyprus-controlled area, only five of them are in public use.

 In November 2005 the Ombudsman's Office issued a report on a complaint from Jehovah's Witnesses whose child was excused from religious instruction but who was subsequently harassed by fellow students and pressured by a religious instructor.
 The report concluded that the student's complaint was valid and that the instructor's remarks during a lesson on religious sects violated the student's religious freedom.
 Also, in November 2005 press reports said that the police and the municipality had harassed the Buddhist temple in Strovolos.

 Nicos Trimikliniotis and Corina Demetriou noted that:

-"‘Religious’ discrimination is not exhausted there, however, as the treatment of Jehovah Witness conscientious objectors refusing to serve in the military illustrate."
+"'Religious' discrimination is not exhausted there, however, as the treatment of Jehovah Witness conscientious objectors refusing to serve in the military illustrate."

 Right to education

 There is currently no school for Turkish Cypriots living in the Republic of Cyprus-controlled areas.
-Maronites have an elementary school, but no secondary school, and Antonis Hadjiroussos underlines the danger of assimilation of Maronites to the Greek Cypriot community because of this.
+Maronites have an elementary school, but no secondary school, and Antonis Hadjiroussos underlines the danger of the assimilation of Maronites into the Greek Cypriot community because of this.